pleabargain/EnglishHelpsYourCareer/grammar adjectives.md

 - They are mistaken.
 - But the answer is a reform of retirement provision and long term care, not pandering to a minority who want to play with their pension pots, probably in the mistaken belief they know what they are doing.
 - But academics in the US who have been trying to solve the mystery believe these El Salvadorians to be mistaken.
-- That was the mistaken assumption made by the Today programme, which asked Linehan if he had "changed it much".
+- That was the mistaken assumption made by the Today program, which asked Linehan if he had "changed it much".

 # edible
 - It's edible but not necessarily delicious.

+# grumpy
+- My husband isn't normally grumpy but today his car didn't work.
+- He's grumpy because he hasn't eaten lunch yet.

 # envious
 - I'm envious of people that earn more than I do.